 Measure Would Prevent Admin from Allowing Significantly More Septic Systems to Threaten State’s Largest Drinking Water Supply

-By a vote of 48-25-4, the full Assembly on Monday approved legislation sponsored by Assembly Democrats John McKeon, Elizabeth Maher Muoio and Daniel Benson to bar the Christie administration from drastically increasing the number of allowable septic systems in protected areas of the Highlands where a vast majority of New Jerseyans draw their drinking water.
+(TRENTON) – Legislation sponsored by Assembly Democrats John McKeon, Elizabeth Maher Muoio and Daniel Benson to bar the Christie administration from drastically increasing the number of allowable septic systems in protected areas of the Highlands where a vast majority of New Jerseyans draw their drinking water cleared the Senate Environment and Energy Committee on Monday.

 The concurrent resolution (ACR-192) conveys the finding of the Legislature that the Department of Environmental Protection’s (DEP) proposal published in May to revise the septic system density standards in the Highlands Water Protection and Planning Act Rules is not consistent with the intent of the Legislature when it passed the original law in 2004, given that the proposed standards “could result in up to 1,145 additional septic systems, or about 12 percent more individual septic systems than under the existing rule.”